stuburger/yafl/README.md

   </Form>
 ```

-#### `onSubmit?: (formValue: T) => void`
+#### `onSubmit?: (formValue: T) => boolean | void`

 The function to call on form submission.
 By default the `formValue` argument will contain only fields that are actually mounted.
 To include all values in your form you can use the `submitUnregisteredValues` prop.
+If you return false from this function, `submitCount` will not be incremented.
+Returning nothing or a value of any other type will have no effect on the default behaviour.

 #### `submitUnregisteredValues?: boolean`